Kyiv — Current Water Temperature, Annual Trends and Forecast

 Current Water Temperature

-Water Temperature in Kyiv today is 58°F.
+Water Temperature in Kyiv today is 18.9°C.

 Water Temperature: Daily Trends, Historical Records, and Forecast

-⚠️ As of today, the minimum water temperature ranges from 54°F (12°C) to 60°F (15°C).
-The water is significantly warmer, and swimming becomes possible for most people.
-However, caution may still be required for prolonged stays in the water, as extended exposure can cause discomfort.
-This is a suitable temperature range for short swims and for those accustomed to cooler water.
-For more comfortable swimming, it is recommended to use proper gear.
+⚠️ As of today, the minimum water temperature ranges from 65°F (18°C) to 68°F (20°C).
+This is already quite warm water, which is ideal for most people.
+Swimming becomes comfortable, and prolonged stays in the water do not cause discomfort.
+This temperature is perfect for family trips and for those who prefer warmer water.
+It is also comfortable for water sports such as surfing or swimming.
 It is important to note that these swimming tips and recommendations apply only in good weather.
 When the air temperature is below 68°F (20°C), and sometimes even below 77°F (25°C), swimming can be unpleasant even with relatively high water temperatures.

 Water Temperature Chart Over the Last 30 Days